How To Write a Cover Letter: Basics and Best Practices

 • Keep your cover letter limited to one page (three to four paragraphs)

-3. Craft a compelling introduction
+3. Write a strong introduction

 Craft a compelling introduction